Deformations of algebras in noncommutative geometry: Dglas, the Maurer-Cartan formalism, and proof of formality theorems

 \subsection{The Gerstenhaber bracket on Hochschild cochains}

-Now, we turn to a promised fundamental structure of Hochschild cochains: the Lie bracket, which is called its \emph{Gerstenhaber bracket}: \begin{definition} The \emph{circle product} of Hochschild cochains $\gamma \in C^m(A), \eta \in C^n(A)$ is the element $\gamma \circ \eta \in C^{m+n-1}(A)$ given by
+We turn first to a promised fundamental structure of Hochschild cochains: the Lie bracket, which is called its \emph{Gerstenhaber bracket}: \begin{definition} The \emph{circle product} of Hochschild cochains $\gamma \in C^m(A), \eta \in C^n(A)$ is the element $\gamma \circ \eta \in C^{m+n-1}(A)$ given by

 \end{definition} \begin{definition} The \emph{Gerstenhaber bracket} $[\gamma, \eta]$ of $\gamma \in C^m(A), \eta \in C^n(A)$ is